-PSA: Intel Optane 16GB Drives for ZFS SLOG Are Not as Good as You Think
+PSA: A 16GB Intel Optane ZFS SLOG is Not as Good as You Hope

 I recently picked up a 16GB Intel Optane drive off eBay for pennies, thinking I was in for a big win.
 My hope?
 That it would supercharge ZFS synchronous write performance when used as a SLOG (ZIL) device -especially to help out some aging SAS SSDs I also bought online.
 Those early-gen SSDs turned out to have pretty poor write latency, so the idea was that the Optane, known for low latency, would act as a performance crutch.